On this page:

 Regardless of what color your kitchen is, one thing remains true: good lighting is crucial in this space.
 And as with all lighting, you need a mix of ambient, accent, and task lighting.

 A natural and warm space for task light is under the cabinets.
 Lights in this area make it easier to prep, cook, and clean up no matter what time of day or night.

 Under cabinet lighting is becoming more affordable, making it a more popular choice for the typical kitchen.
 The average price for an under cabinet lighting project is $1,500 to $2,500, or between $230 and $300 per light installed.

 While you’re considering upgrades, check our cabinet painting cost guide if you plan to repaint your cabinets before adding lights.
 Another handy guide to consider is our tile and backsplash cost guide if you need it.

 Types of Under Cabinet Lights

-There are dozens of choices for under cabinet lightings, and we will discuss a few of the options for you and the likely cost.
+There are dozens of choices for under cabinet lighting, and we will discuss a few of the options for you and the associated cost.
 However, it can be very challenging to predict the overall cost with any degree of accuracy, given that labor costs vary widely.
 Labor is one of the most significant parts of the project price, so the labor rate is a major cost factor.

-Here some lighting ideas to look for:
+Here are some lighting ideas to look for:

 These incandescent or gas filament strip lights are usually six or seven inches long and cost about $40 or $50 each, though you can get custom lengths for more.
 These are not as energy-efficient as LED or fluorescent.
 The location of your kitchen outlets will determine if you need to buy additional extenders that come in 4′, 8′, or 12′ lengths for $8-12.00 each.